sylefeb/Silice/learn-silice/classroom/soc_wave_player/README.md

 ## Exercises

 > **Note:** This section is work in progress.
-In `main.ice` exercises are identified by `$$if Question_*` which selects either the question of its answer.
+In `main.si` exercises are identified by `$$if Question_*` which selects either the question of its answer.
 Later a script will allow to generate the file without the answers.

 > **Note:** The firmware to use for streaming audio from the sdcard is `test_audio_stream_hrdw`.